Necklace prototype of gold painted on metal by Frank Stella, 2008 (Diane Venet collection)

 Frank Stella’s Memantra sculpture, Roof Garden, Metropolitan Museum of Art

-Viewers familiar with Stella’s sculpture will recognize the curves formed by the wire from full-size pieces like Memantra in the rooftop garden of the Metropolitan Museum of Art (right).
+Viewers familiar with Stella’s sculpture will recognize the curves formed by the wire from full-size pieces like Memantra in the rooftop garden of the Metropolitan Museum of Art.

-In the end, maybe he was more concerned with creating a minimized piece of his iconic sculpture than in producing easily-worn jewelry.
+In the end, maybe Stella was more interested in creating a small version of his iconic sculpture than in producing easily-worn jewelry.

-Venet says she begged Stella for years to make a piece for her collection, first directly and then through her husband, fellow sculptor and friend of Stella’s.
-Stella was, flat out, not interested.
-Then one day when the Venets were visiting, he produced this piece from a drawer and presented it to her as a gift.
+The artist was, she says, flat out not interested.
+Then one day when the Venets were visiting, he produced this piece from a drawer and presented it to Diane Venet as a gift.
 She was thrilled.

 Diane Venet is a beautiful woman with that Parisian instinct that allows her to pull off just about anything and make it look chic.
 I’m sure the Stella neck piece is no exception.
 But when she told me she wears it on a black turtleneck, the image that came to mind was the oversized bowtie of a clown.
 Was Stella being tongue-in-cheek?
 Yet the central motif, viewed up close, is not at all casually done: a lovely piece of three-dimensional sculpture made sparkly by painting metal with gold.